-MONITOR PANEL (IF SO EQUIPPED)
+MONITOR PANEL (If SO EQUIPPED)

-Depending on your model, the monitor panel may be located on the Command Center panel, on an interior wall, or on the exterior utility center.
+Depending on your model, the monitor panel may be located on an interior wall or on the exterior utility center.
 The monitor panel allows you to monitor the fresh water, grey water, black water and auxiliary battery levels.
 These functions are controlled using the "tact" switches located on the monitor panel faceplate.
 The monitor panel operates on 12-volt DC power supplied by either the converter or auxiliary battery.
 No power is drawn from the battery unless a switch is pushed or turned ON.
 Fuses for the monitor panel are located in the load center.
 Refer to the manufacturer's operators manual for additional information.